-Now let’s take a look at examples of some common characters in Mandarin Chinese:
+Let’s take a look at examples of some common Chinese characters:

 Nihao-“Hello”, literally, “you good”